tnh/interviews/vpc-design/README.md

 The VPC must...

-* take in /20 ip range
+* Use a /20 CIDR block
 * have a default DHCP options set
 * be highly available - with 2 AZs
 * have a private and public subnets